The Elite Standard: How to Value High-Precision Manufacturing Businesses

 • Capital Equipment Age: The "Greenness" of your floor matters.
 Modern 5-axis CNC centers and automated cells represent lower future CAPEX for the buyer.

-• Certification Moats: Maintaining AS9100D or ISO 13485 standards (as outlined by NIST) creates a barrier to entry that justifies a higher multiple.
+• Certification Moats: Maintaining AS9100D or ISO 13485 standards creates a barrier to entry that justifies a higher multiple.

-• Throughput Efficiency: High Throughput achieved through lean principles and Industrial Automation proves that the business is scalable without a linear increase in headcount.
+• Throughput Efficiency: High throughput achieved through lean principles and industrial automation proves that the business is scalable.

 Technical Benchmarks: The "Modern World" List